IngeniousIdiocy/murdermysterygame/README.md

 ## Clue Editor Mode

 When creating a new mystery, you need to position the clue hotspots on each location's background image.
 The Clue Editor Mode provides a visual tool for this.

+**Note**: The game remains fully playable while in edit mode - you can talk to characters, navigate between locations, and collect clues while positioning them.

 ### Enabling Clue Editor